juanantonio284/my_python_notes/complexity/2_merge_sort.md

-# Merge Sort
+# Merge sort
 <!-- pdf 265 -->

-The basic idea behind a *divide-and-conquer* algorithm is to combine solutions of simpler instances of the original problem; this type of algorithm can do a lot better than quadratic time.
+A *divide-and-conquer* algorithm can do a lot better than quadratic time.

-In general, **a divide-and-conquer algorithm is characterized by**:
+The basic idea behind a *divide-and-conquer* algorithm is to combine solutions of simpler instances of the original problem and, in general, this type of algorithm is characterized by:

-* A threshold *input size*, below which the problem is not subdivided (the threshold is sometimes called the recursive base)
+* A threshold *input size* below which the problem is not subdivided (the threshold is sometimes called the *recursive base*)
 * The size and number of sub-instances into which an instance is split
 * The algorithm used to combine sub-solutions

-**Merge sort** is a prototypical divide-and-conquer algorithm and, like many of these, it is most easily described recursively:
+**Merge sort** is a prototypical divide-and-conquer algorithm and, like many of these algorithms, it is most easily described recursively:

 1. If the list is of length 0 or 1, it is already sorted.
 2. If the list has more than one element, split the list into two lists, and use *merge sort* to sort each of them.
 3. Merge the results.

 Merge sort was invented in 1945 by John von Neumann, who made a key observation that *two sorted